Google introduces Neural Networks API in developer preview of Android 8.1

 Tonight is a new dating app optimized for real dates

-Today, Google is starting to seed a new developer beta (8.1) of Android Oreo to devs.
+Today, Google is starting to seed to devs a new developer beta (8.1) of Android Oreo.

 The big highlight here is the new Neural Networks API, which brings hardware-accelerated inference to the phone for quickly executing previously trained machine learning models.
 Bringing these calculations to the edge can bring a lot of utility to the end user by reducing latency and load on the network, while also keeping more sensitive data on-device.